Oklahoma-Data-Science-Workshop/.github/README.md

 ## Who gives the talks?
 Participants come from several institutions of higher learning in the state of Oklahoma, as well as guests from outside of the state.
 The talks are presented by scientists at all levels, with approximately a quarter of the talks given by graduate students.
-Speakers either volunteer in respose to a call for talks at the start of each semester or are recruited.
+Speakers either volunteer in response to a call for talks at the start of each semester or are recruited.